 If you spring for a higher tier of roadside assistance coverage, it may include towing for longer distances, reimbursement for meals and lodging if a breakdown leaves you stranded far from home, or identity theft monitoring.

-Adding roadside assistance coverage to your policy is usually easy and affordable, and most major car insurance providers offer roadside assistance, including GEICO, Progressive and State Farm.
 With some insurers, roadside assistance is included if you have comprehensive and collision coverage as part of your policy.
 Benefits to getting roadside assistance through your current car insurance provider include:

 Some drawbacks to getting roadside assistance through your car insurance provider include:

 Costs go up the more vehicles you have

 Doesn’t offer the discounts and membership perks that come with AAA